 Motoaki Takenouchi, 1994

-For Motoaki Takenouchi, Shining Force CD was a sort of homecoming.
-From his first Shining Force score onwards – 1992’s Shining Force Gaiden – Takenouchi had shown his fondness for classically-inspired compositions full of counterpoint and richly developed material.
-Takenouchi would develop this approach further on later Shining Force titles, creating the best orchestrally-styled soundtracks on the Sega Genesis (Shining Force II) and on the Game Gear (Shining Force Gaiden: The Sword of Hajya).
+For Motoaki Takenouchi, Shining Force CD was a kind of homecoming.
+From his first Shining Force score — 1992’s Shining Force Gaiden — he showed a fondness for classically inflected writing rich in counterpoint and development.
+He would refine that approach further on later entries, producing one of the Sega Genesis’ finest pseudo-orchestral soundtracks (Shining Force II) and one of the Game Gear’s strongest chiptune fantasy scores (Shining Force Gaiden: The Sword of Hajya).

-Just sample “Open Plains”, which surges forth with irresistibly youthful vigour and enthusiasm, its excitement the result of Takenouchi changing lead instruments every few seconds.
-Yes, this might be a short soundtrack, but cues like “Open Plains” help it to cover more musical ground than fantasy scores several times its length.
-“Ending 3” takes such busyness to exuberant heights, showcasing some of the most ambitious orchestral writing of the 16-bit era.
-Throw in a couple of equally well-executed genre excursions – laid-back jazz on “Heavily Drunk”, traditional Japanese music on “Indoor Garden” – and you’ve got yourself a classic RPG score that deserves to be much better known.
+Listen to “Open Plains”, which surges forward with youthful vigour, its excitement amplified by lead instruments changing every few seconds.
+The soundtrack may be short, but cues like this cover more musical ground than fantasy albums several times the length.
+“Ending 3” pushes that busyness to exhilarating extremes, showcasing some of the 16-bit era’s most ambitious pseudo-orchestral writing.
+Add a couple of deft genre excursions — laid-back jazz in “Heavily Drunk”, traditional Japanese touches in “Indoor Garden” — and you have a classic RPG score that deserves far wider recognition.

 Sonic CD Soundtrack